CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 (In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M, total profit margin ₹24.7M, Profit margin% 2.5%, Sales Qty ₹2M. in 2020 company has generated total revenue of ₹ 142M by selling a total of 350K and earned a profit of ₹ 2.1M.
 In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 520M and total contribution of 52.8% with total revenue but if you look at the profit margin Delhi NCR is generating only 2.3% profit margin.
 If we check the profit margin then here In 2020 Bhubaneshwar comes into the picture which is generating the highest profit margin of 10.48%.
 Similarly, if we can check the Profit Contribution % by Market then here Mumbai is the largest player with 23.89% of total contribution in total profit.)

+(1️⃣ In February 2014, we noticed a drop in sales.
+A potential solution would be to run promotions or advertising campaigns from January onwards, to pitch sales and ensure a stronger February.

+2️⃣ We discovered that customers tend to spend more on the 5th of the month.
+This suggests an opportunity to target our sales and marketing efforts on that specific day, leveraging customer purchasing behavior.

+3️⃣ Flip-flop sales have historically been lower compared to other products.
+An effective strategy can be to create combo promotions, such as offering discounts when customers purchase shirts, our best-selling item.
+We might also consider rewarding customers who buy shirts with a voucher to save on future flip-flop purchases in-store.

+4️⃣ The average price of flip-flops in our store is R$25.37.
+Taking into account that the average ticket for customers who only buy shirts is R$119.22, we can explore the opportunity to create specific combo promotions for this group of customers.)
 Summary:

 - Avg of sales is 256